Codecademy/docs/content/cpp/concepts/math-functions/terms/exp/exp.md

 ---
 Title: "exp()"
-Description: "Returns the base-e exponential function of the argument, which is e raised to the power of the argument."
+Description: "Returns e raised to the power of the argument."
 Subjects:
   - "Computer Science"
 Tags: